freekrai/break-simperium/README.md

 For this purpose, you'll see a key beside each url, and whether it is a post or a get, followed by the response code, and how long it took to complete.

 This way, we also know that the post, and the get worked.

+If you pass -q or --q then you will only see a summary, and not the status of each query.